mtawse/VehicleDatabase/README.md

 ## ToDo

-- Authentication (JWT)
-- Additional views for Manufacturers and Models
+- Additional client views for Models and Owners
-- Pagination of API response and client list views
+- Pagination, filtering and sorting in both API and client